 Information about attendees will not collected other than username, email address, and salutation.

-restrict you have limited user management abilities.
+Note: Other than ban and restrict you have limited user management abilities.

 PAID - Use the Public option you want to sell tickets directly from Vito, using WIAD's Stripe account.